draydeer/compromise/readme.md

 obj === all(obj, 'a.b', 2, 'c', 3); // false, result of operation = {a: {b: 2}, c: 3}
 ```

-*allPatch* - generates patch that must be applied above the initial data checking multiple keys.
+*allPatch* - generates patch (differences) checking multiple keys which should be applied above the initial data.

 Returns object with the new keys if any new value differs from old value.